The 20 Best Homozygous Familial Hypercholesterolemia (HoFH) Doctors Near Me in District of Columbia, US

 English

-Jose Millan is a Pediatrics provider in Washington, Washington, D.c..
+Jose Millan is a Pediatrics provider practicing medicine in Washington, Washington, D.c..
 Dr. Millan is rated as an Experienced provider by MediFind in the treatment of Homozygous Familial Hypercholesterolemia (HoFH).
-His top areas of expertise are Hypophosphatasia (HPP), Malnutrition, Childhood Hypophosphatasia (HPP), and Hypercementosis.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Hypophosphatasia (HPP), Malnutrition, Childhood Hypophosphatasia (HPP), and Hypercementosis.

 Experienced in Homozygous Familial Hypercholesterolemia (HoFH)